 However, mineral exploration is now placing many of these values under threat.
 There are mining tenements over much of the area, and exploration activity undertaken recently has left deep scars on the landscape, including significant negative impacts in critical nesting habitat for the endangered Carnaby’s black-cockatoo.

-The Cocanarup Conservation Alliance Inc. (CCA) is a not for profit organisation that is dedicated to the full protection of the wider Cocanarup - Kundip area, beginning with the exclusion of all mining activities.
+The Cocanarup Conservation Alliance Inc. (CCA) is a not for profit organisation that is dedicated to the full protection of the wider Cocanarup - Kundip area.
 CCA has as its stated objective: “To protect and promote the environmental and cultural integrity of the Ravensthorpe region.”

 CCA acts as a focal point for local community members and like-minded organisations who support our goals, providing communication and coordination of activities to: